Armenia, Azerbaijan leaders to meet amid recent fighting

-YEREVAN, Armenia (AP) — Armenian Prime Minister Nikol Pashinyan said Thursday he will meet with Azerbaijani President Ilham Aliyev in Brussels on April 6 and for talks to end the decades-long conflict over the separatist region of Nagorno-Karabakh.
+YEREVAN, Armenia (AP) — Armenian Prime Minister Nikol Pashinyan said Thursday he will meet with Azerbaijani President Ilham Aliyev in Brussels next week to lay the groundwork for peace talks to end the decades-long conflict over the separatist region of Nagorno-Karabakh.

+The two leaders will meet in Brussels on April 6 with European Council President Charles Michel.

 There have been recent clashes that have raised concerns about the stability of a cease-fire that ended the 2020 war over the separatist region.